 Veterinary Urgent Care

-If your veterinarian is unavailable and your pet is injured or sick, ACCESS South Bay is happy to provide two options – Animal Urgent Care or Emergency Care.
+If your veterinarian is unavailable and your pet is injured or sick, ACCESS Specialty Animal Hospitals are happy to provide two options – Urgent Care or Emergency Services.

 Urgent Care at ACCESS – South Bay

 2551 W 190th St, Torrance, CA 90504

 Open 5 days a week: from Sunday to Thursday – 10:00am to 8:00pm

 Urgent Care at ACCESS – San Fernando Valley

 Tel: (818) 887-2262

 20051 Ventura Blvd., Woodland Hills, CA 91364

 Open 6 days a week: from Sunday to Friday – 10:00am to 8:00pm